clicon/clixon-openwrt/README.md

 This repo contains an OpenWrt package feed containing clixon related libraries and applications.

+Note: clixon restconf is configured as native http/2-only

 ## Prereqs

 For building, you need an [openwrt buildroot](https://openwrt.org/docs/guide-developer/build-system/install-buildsystem) for your target machine.